uviclibraries/rstudio/tidyverse-data.md

 ⭐ <u>Task 4.2-1</u>

-**Create a variable through piping**
+**Create an object through piping**

-In this task, use piping to create 1 variable containing the first 5 column names.
+In this task, use piping to create one object containing the first 5 column names.

 - Do not use objects you have created so far, except `purchaseData`